onaio/gisida/README.md

 Each array item is an object with following properties:

 - `label`: Name of the style
-- `style`: Mapbox stylesheet lovation
+- `style`: Mapbox stylesheet location

 3. `LAYERS` : Can be an array or an object.